 The shape of a diamond is an essential part of creating a diamond that is special and personable to you.
-Whilst not one of the 4Cs, deciding upon the shape of your diamond can be daunting considering how all the possibilities that are available and how uniquely beautiful each shape is.
-Although different shapes will affect the setting arrangements of your ring, as well as the overall look of the ring on your hand, it’s fundamentally about finding and reflecting your own unique style.
+Whilst not one of the 4Cs, deciding upon the shape of your diamond can be daunting, considering all the available possibilities and how uniquely beautiful each shape is.
+Although different shapes will affect the setting arrangements of your ring, as well as the overall look of the ring on your hand, choosing a shape is fundamentally about finding and reflecting your own unique style.

 What’s the difference between the shape and the cut of a diamond?